 Rabbi Saks is a well-known expert in the dietary (Kosher) laws within the Conservative movement.
 He has also been involved in interfaith outreach throughout his career, both with the Alberta chapter of the CCCJ (Canadian Council of Christians and Jews), and in teaching courses in Judaism for the community (most notably for the Diocese of Calgary), as well at the University of Scranton and the Center City Ministerium since his arrival in Scranton.
 In June of 2005, Rabbi Saks received the Alberta Centennial Medal for outstanding service to the people and province of Alberta.
 While in Ohio, Rabbi Saks was appointed to the faculty of the University of Toledo as a Visiting Lecturer in Jewish History.

-Rabbi Saks is married to Meira Shapiro Saks, the daughter of a Rabbi Alexander M. Shapiro, ז״ל, former head of the Rabbinical Assembly.
+Rabbi Saks is married to Meira Shapiro Saks, the daughter of Rabbi Alexander M. Shapiro, ז״ל, former head of the Rabbinical Assembly.
 Rabbi Shapiro was a national spokesman for Conservative Judaism and drove the successful effort to ordain women as Conservative rabbis.
 He also worked to reconcile differences between the major branches of Judaism.

 Rabbi Saks and Meira have five children; (Rabbi) Ari and his wife, Rachel; Rachel, and her husband, Dan; Dani, and his wife Naomi, Reena, and her husband, Oren, and Eliana.
 They are the proud grandparents of Jonah, Eitan and a newborn granddaughter.